WELCOME! Find what you need

 Multiplying 2-Digits and 3-Digits Worksheets

-As they work, I do a quick classroom walk-through to see who’s cruising along and who looks a little lost.
-That’s when I either pull a small group to the back table for extra support or stop for some one-on-one help to keep everyone on track.
+As they work, I do a quick walk-around to see who’s cruising and who’s getting stuck.
+That’s when I either pull a small group to the back table for extra support or offer one-on-one help right at their desks.
+These visuals make it easier to see exactly where students need help — and what’s clicking.

 Differentiating Instruction with Colors and Shapes